Dev-Abu/Dev-Abu/README.md

 - 👋 Hi, there, I'm Abu.
 I'm happay that You are in my profile.
 - 👀 I’m interested in kinda travel lover,
-- 🌱  I started with javascript nodeJs react which is i really love, On learning C++ , Python.
+- 🌱  I started with javascript nodeJs react which is i really love, On learning C, C++ , Python.
 - 💞️ I’m looking to collaborate on ... jvaSscript Lover 💞️💞️
 - 📫 How to reach me ... mydevmind@gmail.com
 <!---